-The Dwyka has a low palaeontological sensitivity while the Vryheid Formation has a very high palaeontological sensitivity.
+This Group has a high palaeontological sensitivity.
 During a thorough field survey of the proposed development footprint no fossils were found.
 Mining thus far, has also not recovered any fossils.
 For this reason, a moderate palaeontological sensitivity is allocated to the development footprint.
-Regardless of the sparse and sporadic occurrence of fossils in these biozones a single fossil can have a huge scientific importance as many fossil taxa are known from a single fossil.